Spirals-Team/cards-jekyll-template/_posts/2019-12-03-self-healing-android.md

 With [Sergio Mover](http://www.sergiomover.eu/) from [LIX](http://www.lix.polytechnique.fr/) (École Polytechnique, Paris), we are looking for a student interested in working on "self-healing" Android applications.

 The goal of the internship is to design and implement self-healing techniques for Event-Driven frameworks.
-Given an Android app, we want to automatically synthesize a new version of the app that avoids protocol violations--for example removing particular interleavings of events.
+Given an Android app, we want to automatically synthesize a new version of the app that avoids protocol violations—for example removing particular interleavings of events.

 ## Project Description